Market Data Cleansing

 1. how break tests are applied on market data

-The three main phases of the MD XM workflow which can be viewed in the dashboard are:
+The three main phases of the market data cleansing workflow which can be viewed in the dashboard are:

 1. The ‘Market Data Upload’ phase